ue22-p20/web-intro/notebooks/43-exo-spinning-wheel.md

 * how tedious it is to have to pass all arguments to the class constructor - because JavaScript does not support (yet?) default values parameters
   in similar situations, a common practice is to impose only a small set of required parameters, and then to accept a single `options` argument

-So one could offer instead:
+so one could offer instead:

 ```javascript
 SpinningWheel(radius, options) {